-As of March 31, 2020, we had a total of approximately \$450.4 million in cash and cash equivalents, available-for-sale investment securities, restricted cash and approximately \$31.1 million of short-term liabilities consisting entirely of liabilities from operations, including approximately \$3.2 million of short-term lease obligations.
-In the three months ended March 31, 2020, we spent approximately \$52.9 million in cash for operations and equipment, not including an offset of \$1.7 million of interest income.
-We reduced working capital by approximately \$41.2 million for the three months ended March 31, 2020.
+As of March 31, 2021, we had a total of approximately \$613.4 million in cash and cash equivalents, available-for-sale investment securities and restricted cash, and approximately \$39.7 million of short-term liabilities consisting entirely of liabilities from operations, including approximately \$5.6 million of short-term lease obligations.
+In the three months ended March 31, 2021, we spent approximately \$64.4 million in cash for operations and equipment.
+During this quarter, we collected \$16.2 million of product sales and \$0.5 million of interest income, resulting in net cash used in operations of \$47.8 million.
 The use of cash was primarily for selling and marketing costs in connection with our commercial launch of CAPLYTA, conducting clinical trials and non-clinical testing, product manufacturing, and funding recurring operating expenses.

 Based on our current operating plans, we expect that our existing cash, cash equivalents and marketable securities will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months from the filing date of this quarterly report.
-During that time, we expect that our expenses will increase substantially due primarily to our commercialization activities and related infrastructure expansion in connection with the commercialization of CAPLYTA for the treatment of schizophrenia; the development of lumateperone in our late stage clinical programs; the development of our other product candidates, including ITI-214; the continuation of manufacturing activities for anticipated future sales of product and in connection with the development of lumateperone; and general operations.
+During that time, we expect that our expenses will increase substantially due primarily to our commercialization activities and related infrastructure expansion in connection with the commercialization of CAPLYTA for the treatment of schizophrenia and in preparation for the potential approval of CAPLYTA for the treatment of depressive disorders; the development of lumateperone in our late-stage clinical programs; the development of our other product candidates, including ITI-214; the continuation of manufacturing activities for anticipated future sales of product and in connection with the development of lumateperone; and general operations.

-For the remainder of the year 2020, we expect to spend up to \$230 million primarily related to the marketing and commercialization of CAPLYTA, lumateperone clinical development including clinical trial conduct, regulatory activities, manufacturing, expansion of our administrative infrastructure and other development activities.
-Our other development activities will include efforts related to the ITI-214 and ITI-333 programs, among others.
+For the remainder of 2021, we expect to spend up to \$300 million primarily related to the marketing and commercialization of CAPLYTA, increasing inventory levels of CAPLYTA, advancing lumateperone related programs including clinical trial conduct, regulatory activities, manufacturing, expansion of our administrative infrastructure and other development activities.
+Our other development activities will include efforts related to our ITI-214, ITI-333 and ITI-1284 programs, among others.
 However, the COVID-19 pandemic may negatively impact our commercialization of CAPLYTA, our ability to complete our ongoing or planned preclinical and clinical trials, our ability to obtain approval of any product candidates from the FDA or other regulatory authorities, and our workforce and therefore our research, development and commercialization activities.
 This may ultimately have a material adverse effect on our liquidity, although we are unable to make any prediction with certainty given the rapidly changing nature of the pandemic and governmental and other responses to it.